ankit986/IPL-T20-Cricket-AnalysisDemo/README.md

 In the **Entire IPL Analysis**, we will look at the penetration of players from different countries in the IPL, consistent performers, total runs, strike rate, average runs of batsmen in the entire IPL, etc.

 ---

-First thing first.
-For any analysis, we always need a clean and clear dataset, and getting that kind of a dataset in the real world is just like once in a blue moon thing.
-So, let’s first understand and clean our dataset.

 ### **Datasets:**
  * Players Dataset
  * Deliveries Dataset